 Quick story: I rang the bell and stood on the porch of a client once ( I always wear somewhat new white painter pants to give an estimate), and the first thing he looked at?
-My painter’s pants and he remarked: “Just like a Pollack”.
+My work pants with knee pads!
+Looking at my painter’s pants, he remarked: “Just like a Pollack”.
 Do you know Jackson Pollack?
 He is the patron saint of all painters!

 Most painters pants do not have a knee pocket built in so folks wear the over the pants style knee pad.

 To make it short, our favorite pants are here, cotton/poly, so light and durable, with knee-pad pockets.
 These can accept pads that are 20 x 17 cm or 8 x 7 inches.
 They are the best pants with knee pads.